This entry is from our Expert Guest series where wedding and honeymoon professionals share their best tips on creating memories that last a lifetime.

 I might say, “The Bride and Groom have written each other love letters and they’ll be placed in this box along with a bottle of wine to be read and shared next year, on their first anniversary.
 There’s symbolism to be mentioned.
 Making wine is a time-honored process, the tender care of the grape, a thoughtful mix of ingredients, the patient fermenting process and the unique flavors of each year, like relationships.
+While you are enjoying your honeymon, you should have some fun playing at online casinos.
+There isn’t a better option than Wildz casino.
+You can check the review at wildzonline.net .
+We highly recommend it because it will give you amazing bonuses when you sign up for first time.
 They’re setting a special bottle of wine aside to share as they celebrate all that’s taken place together.
 It’s an expression of hope and faith in the harvest of their lives.

 “Over the next year Bride and Groom will grow together as a couple and on their first anniversary, they will open this wooden box that has protected their wishes and thoughts and present their letters to each other and toast to everything they’ve accomplished together and to a wonderful future.
 They might then replace this bottle of wine with a new bottle to be opened up on a successive anniversary.
 This is a really great tradition that you two have started.
 You two have created a wonderful way to reflect on what you’ve done together as a team, the successes that have lifted you up and the challenges that you’ll be forced to learn from.
 Congratulations you guys!”